TH3xACE/EDR-Test/README.rst

 Comparing EDRs solutions
 =============

-Due to security concerns, I can't provide the solutions that I have tested nor the results but the project below might give you an insight but it should be noted that the result is at a specific point in time.
-Some of the EDRs detection capability evolved rapidly.
+Due to security concerns, I can't provide the solutions that I have tested nor the results but the project below might give you an insight.
+It should also be noted that the results presented by the below project is relevant at a specific point in time due to the fact that some of the EDRs detection capability evolved over time.

 Project: https://attackevals.mitre-engenuity.org/enterprise/participants/?rounds=carbanak_fin7